fiberplane/docs/docs/webhooks/securing-your-webhook.md

 After you created your webhook, you received a shared secret which is a random 32 character hexadecimal string.
 If you did not save it, you can update the webhook and request a regeneration of the shared secret.

 The request body will be signed with that very shared secret using the algorithm **HMAC SHA-512**.
-The hexdigest will be sent with every request in the `X-Fiberplane-Signature` header.
+The hex-digest will be sent with every request in the `X-Fiberplane-Signature` header.
 The format of the header is `v1=[signature]`.

 Keep in mind that this shared secret approach only protects against a third-party sending a fake payload in the name